Lab 2: Comparing the 50 states (Summary statistics and regression)

 Region The region of the country (West, South, Midwest, or Northeast) in which the state is located

-Poverty The percentage of individuals in the state below the poverty line in 2005
+Poverty The percentage of individuals in the state below the poverty line in 2007

-AfAm Percentage of people in the state in 2006 who were African-American
+AfAm Percentage of people in the state in 2008 who were African-American

-AsAm Percentage of people in the state in 2006 who were Asian-American
+AsAm Percentage of people in the state in 2008 who were Asian-American

-Hispanic Percentage of people in the state in 2006 of Hispanic or Latino origin
+Hispanic Percentage of people in the state in 2008 of Hispanic or Latino origin

-All remaining variables came from [U.S. Census Bureau, Statistical Abstract of the United States: 2008 (127th Edition) Washington, DC, 2007], which is available here.
+The variable Region came from the website FedStats.
+The other variables came from [U.S. Census Bureau, Statistical Abstract of the United States: 2010 (129th Edition) Washington, DC, 2009], which is available here.

 Summarizing individual variables

 If you want to look at a different set of summary statistics than the default ones, click on "Statistics" before clicking "OK".
 Then you can check whatever variables you want to see.
-For example, you could check interquartile range if you don't want to figure it out by subtracting the lower quartile from the upper quartile, and you could uncheck things like SE of mean that we haven't learned about yet, or the number of observations, which we know is 50.
+For example, you could check interquartile range if you don't want to figure it out by subtracting the lower quartile from the upper quartile, and you could uncheck things like SE of mean which we haven't learned about yet, or the number of observations, which we know is 50.
 Now answer the following questions.

-1. Examine (and present) a histogram of the variable "Af-Am".
+1. Examine (and present) a histogram of the variable "AfAm".
 Remember you can change the number of bars by double clicking inside one of the bars and selecting the "Binning" tab.
 It is a good idea here to select the "Cutpoint" interval type to keep the lowest bar from extending below zero, as negative values for this variable do not make sense.
 Also make sure, as always, that your graph is appropriately labeled.
 Would you describe the distribution of the percentage of African-American residents in the 50 states as symmetric or skewed?
 Find the mean, median, lower quartile, and upper quartile.
 Is the mean greater than, less than, or about the same as the median?
 Is the lower quartile closer to the median, farther from the median, or about the same distance from the median as the upper quartile?

 3. What do you conclude about how skewness affects the mean and median?
 What do you conclude about how skewness affects the distance between the median and the lower and upper quartiles?

 5. What state has the largest percentage of Asian-Americans, and what percentage of people in that state are Asian-Americans?
 You can find this by scrolling down the data file.
 Remove this state from consideration, and calculate the mean, median, standard deviation, and interquartile range for the other 49 states.
 [There are several ways to do remove a state, but probably the easiest is to put the cursor over the cell in the data file that you want to remove and hit the delete key, then remember the value and put it back when you are finished with this question.
 (Do not go to Edit --> Delete Cells, as this will alter the alignment of the data.)
 An alternative is to go to Data --> Subset Worksheet and type in a condition that excludes just the one state.
 This will give you a new worksheet with one state missing.]
-Which of these four summary statistics are strongly affected by the outlier?
+Which of these four summary statistics are strongly affected by the outlier, and which ones are not?

 Comparing variables across regions